 Section 5: A person may hold only one office at a time.

-Section 6: If an office becomes vacant, the Executive Committee shall appoint a person to fill that vacancy.
+Section 6: If an office becomes vacant, the Executive Committee shall appoint a person to fill that vacancy, as soon as possible.

 Article VI: Duties of Officers

 Section 1: The President(s) shall preside at all meetings of the organization and the Executive Committee, and shall be an ex-officio member of all committees, except the Nominating Committee, and perform such other duties as pertain to the office.
 The President(s) shall serve a two-year term.
 Co-Presidents shall serve staggering terms.
 In the absence of the Treasurer, the President(s) shall be empowered as a second signer on checks for the organization.
 A President shall become a member of the Advisory Committee once the 2-year term is completed.

 Section 2: The 1st Vice President(s) shall coordinate all PTO volunteer activities within the school, including, but not limited to, attending training sessions, keeping records of volunteer activities and organizing volunteers for PTO-related events.